- Home

 STORM LAKE URBAN REVITALIZATION TAX ABATEMENT | PROGRAM OVERVIEW

 The City of Storm Lake Urban Revitalization Program is allowed by Iowa Code - Chapter 404.
 The city adopted the Storm Lake Urban Revitalization Plan for the Storm Lake Urban Revitalization Area by action of the City Council on February 21, 2005.
 The plan was adopted to promote the revitalization of properties in the area, by providing tax abatement on eligible improvements.
-The Urban Revitalization Plan was amended in 2014, 2018 and most recently in 2021 with the adoption of Amendment No.3.
+The Urban Revitalization Plan was amended in 2014, 2018, 2021 and most recently in 2024 with the adoption of the Amended and Restated Storm Lake Urban Revitalization Plan.

 The program is an incentive for redevelopment and new development within the City of Storm Lake.
 In order to receive the abatement, the property owner and development or redevelopment, whichever the case may be, must meet the qualifications of the program to receive the abatement.
 Complete and Submit the Tax Abatement Application Form Here